jaredgk/runtc/README.md

 --rec: Recombination rate per base pair (default 1e-8)

+--exp-model [growth rate]: Use estimator with exponential population growth model, providing value for growth rate per generation

+--twophase-model [growth_rate] [growth_start]: Use estimator with a constant population size followed by an exponential phase growing at (growth_rate) starting (growth_start) generations ago.

 ### Analysis Options

 --alpha: Instead of only generating tc estimates for singletons, will identify MSH for every haplotype at all sites and